gomeztagle-alan/TeleTurtle/README.md

 # TeleTurtle
-An emergent datalogger with built in telemetry
+An low-power and performant datalogging device with real-time data transmission and monitoring